Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 In exchange, it looks like you’d get to do a 1500-meter carry over a trail I haven’t found any information on.
 My Garmin Topo Canada map has a broken line marked in from the pond to the river; so does the Federal Government’s 052 I 07 Pikitigushi Lake topo map.

 The satellite image above shows significant clearcutting has occurred in the area contained within the big bend.
-A more in-depth look of the loss of forest cover over the decade from 2002 to 2012 can clearly be seen here.
+A more in-depth look at the loss of forest cover over the decade from 2002 to 2012 can clearly be seen here.

 Rapids/Falls 4.5 km.
 Above Mud River VIA Stop: